 “Between us we create a circle of something like worship, a ritual of mutual incarnation.”
 Mykel Johnson from “Butchy femme” in The Persistent Desire: A Femme-Butch Reader

-We declaimed those who seem to own their identities so easily while affirming our own temporary status through amateur gif porn, bourbon, and sunburns in the unlikeliest of places – like the bend of your elbow or the middle part running across your scalp.
+We declaimed those who seemed to own their identities so easily while affirming our own temporary status through amateur gif porn and sunburns in the unlikeliest of places – like the bend of your elbow or the middle part running across your scalp.
 Furiously finding ourselves up against our will, again and again, we realized much later how these proxies for desire, unfolded along an axis of repression and deviance, were sublimated into online conversations and polished stories shared in darkened rooms that no longer play the music we recognize.

 breathing, a song –